If you want to know how to buy a Chicago condo for Airbnb, we’ve updated this article with all the latest info to get you started.

 About the Author:

 Licensed since 2005, Chuck Gullett is the managing broker at Best Chicago Properties in Chicago’s West Loop.
 He is consistently recognized as a Top Producer and has a true passion for real estate.
 Chuck is also the owner of ThreeSixtyChicago specializing in real estate photography.
-This article appears in the January 2020 edition of Real Producers Magazine.
+An earlier version of this article appeared in the January 2020 edition of Real Producers Magazine.
 The original version of this article was published by Best Chicago Properties, LLC on November 15, 2018.